-Stage One: An ONS staff member who has observed a safeguarding concern or had a safeguarding concern disclosed to them must follow the guidance for data-collection staff, which outlines the 4Rs of safeguarding: recognise, respond, report and record.
 They must report to headquarters that they have a concern and discuss the incident or disclosure with the Safeguarding Contact assigned.
 The Safeguarding Contact will use the discussion to complete the recording form attached to the guidance.
-The Safeguarding Contact will discuss with as many of the other Safeguarding Contacts as are available, to decide whether the concerns should be passed on to the Chief Safeguarding Officer, taking account of the criteria above.
+The Safeguarding Contact will discuss with as many of the other Safeguarding Contacts as are available, to decide whether the concerns should be passed on to the Chief Safeguarding Officer, taking account of the previous criteria.
 Where they decide to pass on the concern, Stage Two begins.

-Stage Two: The Chief Safeguarding Officer will decide, taking account of the criteria above, whether to:
+The Chief Safeguarding Officer will decide, taking account of the previous criteria above, whether to:

 - take no further action